 One of the most exciting reasons to own land is that you have many options to profit and benefit from the investment.
 If you invest in a house, your only options are really to rent it or sell it.
 But with land, there are many more exit strategies.
 You can build on it, you can subdivide it, you can rent it out to farmers, you can even sit on it and wait for an urban center to come to you.
-Of course it all depends on where the land is exactly and what the bylaws are, but you do have multiple exit strategies when buying vacant land for investment in Philadelphia.
+Of course it all depends on where the land is exactly and what the bylaws are, but you do have multiple exit strategies when buying vacant land for investment in Nationwide.

 Reason #4.
 Enjoyment

-Another reason to think about buying vacant land for investment in Philadelphia is the enjoyment factor.
+Another reason to think about buying vacant land for investment in Nationwide is the enjoyment factor.
 Depending on where your land is, you may be able to enjoy the land for yourself (such as for hunting, fishing, camping or just relaxing) before you make money from it.
 Of course this may not work in every situation but it is a consideration!

 Reason #5.
 Less work

 As far as investments go, a vacant land investment is not very much work at all.
 In many cases, it’s a “buy and hold” or “set it and forget it” investment so you can buy and then wait.
 And any upkeep you may have to do is often minimal.